How to earn Bitcoin, or streaming sats, from your podcast

 How much can you earn?

 Or, you might keep that Bitcoin, and assume it goes up in value.
-In 2020, Bitcoin’s value increased by 224%, so if it does that again, so will the satoshis that you’ve earnt.
+But, again, you don’t have to.

 Because Podnews is only a three minute podcast, we don’t get as much automatically-streaming sats as others, either, and are rather more reliant on boosts and boostagrams: one reason why you’ll see us mention boostagrams most Mondays.